Applications for the 2025-2026 school year are now open!

 We work to encourage healthy behavior, build resilience, provide coping resources and support to youth in our community.
 However, within our prevention work, TFT creates connections and bonds with those we impact, and we demonstrate how connection is the best prevention.
 We do this by:

-Visit us on Instagram to further engage with Teens for Tomorrow!
+Check out our Instagram @TeensForTomorrowClarkCounty to support our prevention messaging and further engage with Teens for Tomorrow!

 For more information, contact: